vtog/labGuides/source/ocp/local-mirror-registry.rst

       validate the service.

    .. important:: With v2 "pgStorage" is replaced with "sqliteStorage".

-   .. tip:: The default port is 8443, you can specify a custom port by adding
-      it to quayHostname, for example: mirror.lab.local:8444.
-Be sure to use this custom port throughout the rest of the guide.

    .. note:: The "ocp4" directory in "/mirror" will be created by the installer.